MemoryChips/branch-cleanup/README.md

 # install from github or npm
 npm i
 npm run build
+# IMPORTANT: You must do one of the following:
-# edit first line in cleanup.js to point to node
+# 1. After building you must edit first line in cleanup.js to point to node
-# this line must be kept at ts-node to debug script
+# Note: this line must be kept at ts-node to debug script during development
+# 2. Install ts-node globally so it is available to run the script
 ```

 ### Install Command Globally